Thursday, November 06, 2025

 Fig.1.
 Mr. Subhash Chandra Vashishth, delivering his session

 While delivering his session, Mr. Subhash Chandra Vashishth, Advocate and Director, CABE Foundation spoke on legal and institutional aspects of accessibility in the justice system particularly in light of the Delhi High Court judgement in Rakesh Kumar Kalra Deaf Divyang Vs. State of NCT Delhi dated 24 Aug 2023.
 He referred to the statutory obligations and pointed to implementation areas that require attention within the existing framework.
-As a part of sensitizing stakeholders towards the needs of persons with disabilities, he focussed on raising the awareness of participants on the relevant provisions of Rights of Persons with Disabilities Act 2016 and Rules made thereunder and in general covering the following:
+As a part of sensitizing stakeholders towards the needs of persons with disabilities, he focused on raising the awareness of participants on the relevant provisions of Rights of Persons with Disabilities Act 2016 and Rules made thereunder and in general covering the following:

 • Disability – Meaning, Scope and Kinds